DWAK-ATTK/install-edge/README.md

 # Download
-Make sure you have installed .NET 6.0 prior to downloading install-edge.
+Make sure you have installed [.NET 6.0](https://dotnet.microsoft.com/download/dotnet/6.0) prior to downloading install-edge.
+[.NET Runtime 6.x]

 Download the install-edge app from the Releases section of this repo.